system-f/fp-course/README.markdown

   * What is the structure of ____ ?

   They are all answerable with the `:info` command.
-For example, suppose you have the question, "*What does the `swiggletwoop` function mean?*" You may answer this at GHCi with:
+For example, suppose you have the question, "What does the `swiggletwoop` function mean?"
+You may answer this at GHCi with:

   `> :info swiggletwoop`